DataDog/documentation/content/agent/troubleshooting.md

   text: Collect your traces
 ---

-If you ended up at this page and have not yet installed the Datadog Agent, go [to the dedicated Agent integration page][1] for installation instructions.
-If you just installed the Agent, it might take a few moments before you start seeing metrics appear.
+If you have not yet installed the Datadog Agent, go [to the dedicated Agent integration page][1] for installation instructions.
+If you just installed the Agent, it may take a few moments before you start seeing metrics appear.
 The first place you should check for metrics is the [Metrics Explorer][2].

 If you think you might be experiencing issues, the first thing to do is [run the info command][3] and check the [Agent logs][4].